julietmwong27/Respirometry/Respirometer_SOP.md

   a.
 Careful to not damage the probes or introduce bubbles to the chamber, insert the temperature probe into the larger probe port and gently guide it down until it fits snuggly and securely.
   b.
 Once the temperature probe is in place, gently guide the oxygen probe into its port, being careful to not scratch the probe tip.
 The probe tip should be at least 2 cm into the chamber, but can be inserted farther, as long as the probe isn't touching any organisms or objects in the chamber.
   c.
 Check for bubbles inside the chambers.
 If any bubbles are present, try to remove them.
-    i.
   You may be able to guide small bubbles out of the airlock seal on the chamber lid.
 For large bubbles or a large quantity of bubbles, remove the chamber, place back into the source water, unscrew the bottom to wipe or shake away any bubbles, then close and re-secure the chamber.
 Note the new time of when you sealed the chamber.

 1. Last checks before starting to record data using the PreSens program:
   a.
 Stir bars spinning in place and at normal speed (If not, the battery needs to be switched out and recharged - see [**Take-Down**](#Take-Down) instructions for proper procedures)